bisgardo/reification/README.md

 The current implementation is also quite incomplete, and the following features haven't been implemented yet:

 *   Reification of type parameters on static inner classes.

 *   Reification of type parameters on final classes.

 *   Reification of type that defines more than one type parameter.

 *   Reification of primitive types.

 *   Auto-implementation of methods.

 All these constraints are intended to be lifted later on and other features may be added as well.

+Also, for now, checking that type parameters are instantiated by types within required bounds only is left as an exercise to the compiler.
+The same thing goes with ensuring that method declarations (in particular, return types and `throws`-declarations) of auto-implemented methods are consistent with the ones that they override.

 ## Examples